tylerjcalabrese/comp120-ccalabrese/notuber/README.md

 ## Parts Implemented
 I've gotten the map to center on the user's current location.
+I've figured out how to call the ride hailing API and display the results as markers on the map.

 ## Collaborators
 I'd like to acknowledge [this stack overflow post]